Terra Summer Residency Fellowships 2021 in Giverny, France (Fully-funded)

-Applications are open for the Terra Summer Residency Fellowships 2020.
+Applications are invited for the Terra Summer Residency Fellowships 2021.
 Founded in 2001, the Terra Summer Residency brings together doctoral scholars of American art and emerging artists worldwide for a nine-week residential program in Giverny, France.

 - A $5,000 stipend (artists receive an additional $300 for the purchase of materials);